newtykins/tab/readme.md

 ### What is t a b?

 `t a b` is a minimal esoteric programming language for the 23rd century.
 It is pretty much the exact same thing as [Small](https://esolangs.org/wiki/Small), but even more arbitrary and harder to read!
+Play around with it using the [online interpreter/compiler](https://tab.newtt.me/) (:

 ### How does it work?